-4-HO-MET is a novel substituted tryptamine that is a functional and structural analog of Psilocin.
-It was synthesized by the noted chemist Alexander Shulgin and described in his book, TiHKaL (Tryptamines I Have Known and Loved).
-4-HO-MET is the ethyl homolog of psilocin and referred to as 4-Hydroxy-N-methyl-N–ethyltryptamine, Metocin or Methylcybin.
-Whilst there are no reported deaths attributed solely to 4-HO-MET, despite some experiences describing extremely large dosages consumed, it is nonetheless important to take note that very little data exists about the pharmacological properties and toxicity of 4-HO-MET.
+4-HO-MET is a novel substituted tryptamine and synthetic psilocin analog.
+It is most closely related to psilocin and psilocybin.
+It was originally invented by Alexander Shulgin and described in his book, TiHKaL (Tryptamines I Have Known and Loved).
+4-HO-MET is the ethyl homolog of psilocin and referred to as 4-Hydroxy-N-methyl-N–ethyltryptamine or metocin.

-4-HO-MET belongs in a category called 4-substituted tryptamines, the classics of which include Psilocybin and Psilocin.
+4-HO-MET belongs in a category called 4-substituted tryptamines, the class of chemical compounds which includes Psilocybin and Psilocin.
 Many such substitutions in this pattern have been developed, some of which have been studied and tested in various degrees.

 This product is NOT intended for human consumption, and is strictly for laboratory reagent or forensic analysis purposes ONLY.
 Available as the fumarate salt.

 All prices are listed in Canadian dollars.